Section 1: The Legislature

 Seats in the Senate shall be divided as equally as they may be into three classes (Class I, Class II, and Class III).
 For any state, the number of seats assigned to each Class shall be the same, as nearly as possible.
 One Class shall be elected every two years.
 Thus one-third of the total Senate, and one-third of the Senate seats from each state, shall be elected every two years.

-When, due to the decennial Congressional reapportionment, the number of Senators for any state is decreased, the next Senator from that state whose six-year term of office is expiring shall not be replaced after his term expires.
-When the number of Senators from any state is increased, a new Senator from that state shall be elected at the next election, and that seat will be assigned to Class 1, 2, or 3, so that, as far as possible, one third of the Senate remains elected every two years, and one third of the Senators from each state remains elected every two years.
+When, due to the decennial Congressional reapportionment, the number of Senators for any state is decreased, the next Senator from that state whose term of office is expiring shall not be replaced after his term expires.
+When the number of Senators from any state is increased, a new Senator from that state shall be elected at the next election, and that seat will be assigned to Class I, II, or III, so that, as far as possible, one third of the Senate remains elected every two years, and one third of the Senators from each state remains elected every two years.

 The first election cycle following reapportionment will include separate primary and general elections for all three Senate classes.
 This will include elections for 6-year terms for all the seats in the class normally scheduled for elections that year, as well as elections for 4-year terms and for 2-year terms for those seats in the other two classes which do not have an incumbent.

 The election of Senators shall take place in accordance with Article VI – Elections.

 When he/she takes office, a Senator must be

 - At least 9 years a citizen of the United States;